 You have to pay a fee each time you make or receive a regular child maintenance payment.
 The fee is:

 - 20% (which is added to the payment) for paying parents

 - 4% (which is taken off the payment) for receiving parents

 You cannot avoid collection fees by making payments in advance.

 - any fees if you choose a private arrangement

 - collection fees if you use Direct Pay

 Collection and payment schedules

-If you’re the receiving parent, you’ll be sent a letter telling you what and when payments will be made and when.
+If you’re the receiving parent, you’ll be sent a letter telling you what payments will be made and when.
 This is called an expected payment plan.